ifelsemaybe/calorie-macro-tracker/README.md

 ![image 8](/img/image_8.png)

-This outputs to console, all the values read from "Food Stats.txt" and any newly stored values that have just inputed through Input Ingredient or Input Meal.
+This outputs to console, all the values read from "Food Stats.txt" and any newly stored values that have just gotten inputed through Input Ingredient or Input Meal.
 It also shows the total Macros and Calories stored in each Breakfast, Lunch and Dinner time periods, as well as showing the total of all three of those periods added up.